 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision Î The views and opinions of all our pupils is actively sought and highly valued.
+Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all our pupils is actively sought and highly valued.
 All pupils are members of our school council and have input into our decision making regarding: learning, indoor and outdoor environments, rewards, events and activities.
-All pupils take part in PSHE activities such as, R-Time or circle time.
-The whole school ethos that all available approaches are available to support all children.
-Adopting and developing Trauma Informed Schools UK (TISUK), as a whole-school initiative.
+All pupils take part in PSHE activities such as, SCARF and/or circle time.
+The whole school ethos approaches are available to support all children.
+We have adopted, and continue to develop, Trauma Informed Schools UK (TISUK), as a whole-school initiative.
 The pupil voice is encouraged during individual lessons by using a Learning Line to determine at which stage of learning they are before, during and after a lesson.
-Ongoing support from Aspire's Inclusion Advisor, Evelyn Kyne.
+Ongoing support from Aspire's Inclusion Lead, Ms. Kyne and wider team.
 An annual Pupil Questionnaire to gauge pupil's views.
 The SEND coordinator is available for children to talk to if they have any concerns.
 SEND is an item on all staff meeting agendas where the views of individual pupils are discussed.
 Pupils with SEND are included in discussions about their care and IEP reviews.
-We value the input of Aspire's Inclusion Advisor, Evelyn Kyne.
+We value the input of Aspire's Inclusion Advisor, Ms. Kyne.
 Where appropriate, additional provision will be arranged in response to: Termly tracking/school data Pupil premium Adult observations Pupil Progress meetings.
 Individual support will be dependent on age and need.
-We make best endeavours to take into account the views of individual children and parents.
+We make best endeavours to take account of the views of individual children and their parents.
 All individual support will be carefully planned for, and reasonable adjustments made, with the aim of developing independent learning skills and/or self-help skills.
 Our pupils' views are an integral part of Early Support/TAC meetings and SEN reviews.
 Our pupils are supported through individual needs-centred planning, target and outcome setting Children with individual needs such as dyslexia are included in discussions about resources such as coloured exercise books/overlays/ Laptop/ word MAPS.
 Support individual pupils following the advice of specialists e.g. Educational Psychologist, ASD team, Speech and Language Therapist.